 After a couple decides they want to get divorced, tension is likely to erupt right away.
 The heartbreak, anger, and resentment that often accompanies divorce can get in the way of successful negotiation — especially when it comes to alimony.
 When both couples are at such odds against each other, rarely is one willing to put forth money to support the other without putting up a fight initially.
 Usually, there is some degree of back and forth resistance before the negotiation makes any headway.
-Before beginning negotiations with your spouse over alimony, it is highly encouraged that you talk with a family lawyer, like from Scroggins Law Group, PLLC, who has experience in such emotional and tense legal disputes.
+Before beginning negotiations with your spouse over alimony, it is highly encouraged that you talk with a family lawyer, who has experience in such emotional and tense legal disputes.

 When attempting to negotiate with your ex over alimony, recruiting support from your attorney and using conflict negotiation strategies can help keep things moving:

 If the discussion gets too carried away and heated, make an agreement to stop there and continue at a later time.
 When both spouses are so upset that they close down and resist the process, it can help to wait until things have cooled down.